dapr/proposals/20260318-RS-workflow-external-event-timer-tracking.md

 ### In scope

 - Proto schema changes to `CreateTimerAction` and `TimerCreatedEvent`.
-- SDK changes to populate the new `timer_context.external_event` field.
+- SDK changes to populate the new `origin.external_event` field.
 - SDK changes to always emit a timer, using an infinite duration for indefinite waits.

 ### Out of scope